sheagcraig/yo/README.md

 #### Recovering from Execute Command
-Affected computers can be fixed by removing the broken Execute Command policy from scope and running killall jamf.
+Affected computers can be fixed by removing the broken Execute Command policy from scope and running `killall jamf`.

 #### But Some of the Args Are Missing?
 Casper only allows 8 custom arguments, so if you would prefer other arguments